 A scientific team led by the Gladstone Institutes and UC San Francisco has discovered that a common form of a gene already associated with long life also improves learning and memory, a finding that could have implications for treating age-related diseases like Alzheimer’s.
 The researchers found that people who carry a single copy of the KL-VS variant of the KLOTHO gene perform better on a wide variety of cognitive tests.
 Another article appears in The Economist.

 Dr. Adam Gazzaley is opening a new window into the human brain with an interactive lab that will soon be used to understand and perhaps even treat a variety of conditions.
 Researchers in the Neuroscape Laboratory will use new technology to see a human brain in real time as the participant plays video games or engages in activities within an immersive virtual reality environment.

-Read more news items about our Neurology faculty.
+Read more news about UCSF Neurology.